 Unlike adult criminal court, the verdict for a juvenile will be given not by a jury but by a judge.
 The charges against the juvenile will be read out on the first court date, where the child can then choose to admit or deny these charges.

-At this point, the case can be resolved, dismissed, or negotiated to a plea deal.
-If none of these options have worked, the case will go onto a jurisdiction hearing where each side will present their case.
-In some cases, there may be a separate request for a fitness hearing to decide if the minor should be tried as an adult instead.
+At this point, the case can be resolved, dismissed, or negotiated into a plea deal.
+If none of these options have worked, the case will proceed to a jurisdiction hearing, where each side will present its case.
+In some cases, a separate request for a fitness hearing may be made to decide if the minor should be tried as an adult instead.

-Following the jurisdiction hearing, the judge may issue a ruling immediately or set another date for a disposition hearing where a sentence will be given to the juvenile.
-In addition, the judge may order the minor to spend a period of time at a juvenile facility, a ranch, or the Division of Juvenile Justice (DJJ).
+Following the jurisdiction hearing, the judge may issue a ruling immediately or set another date for a disposition hearing, at which the juvenile will be sentenced.
+In addition, the judge may order the minor to spend a period at a juvenile facility, a ranch, or the Division of Juvenile Justice (DJJ).
 Alternatively, the child may be placed on probation with strict restrictions and guidelines.

 Complete a Free Case Evaluation form now